What are the Fish Oil Benefits for Hair?

 Pentadecanoic acid is a mouthful, but it’s also known as C15:0, which we find rolls off the tongue just a bit easier.

-C15:0 is an odd-chain, saturated fatty acid that a growing body of research shows is the first essential fatty acid to have been discovered in over 90 years (since the discovery of omega-3).
+C15:0 is an odd-chain, saturated fatty acid that a growing body of research supports is the first essential fatty acid to have been discovered in over 90 years (since the discovery of omega-3).

 As we get older, our cell membranes can become flimsy, making them susceptible to external stressors that can cause your cells damage.
 When cells become damaged, they no longer grow and divide like they should, and the cell can ultimately die.